-- 8.1 All anti-fraud and corruption activities undertaken by the Council, including the update of this policy, will be publicised in order to make employees, Members, the general public and stakeholders aware of the Council's commitment to taking action on fraud and corruption activity, when it occurs. - 8.2 The Council will endeavour to act robustly and decisively when fraud or corruption is suspected and proven.
-This will be demonstrated through disciplinary action or prosecution. - 8.3 The Council will take action to help ensure the maximum recoveries for the Council.
+- 8.1 All anti-fraud, bribery and corruption activities undertaken by the council, including the update of this policy, will be publicised in order to make employees, Members, the general public and stakeholders aware of the council's commitment to taking action on such activity, when it occurs. - 8.2 The council will endeavour to act robustly and decisively when fraud, bribery or corruption is suspected and proven.
+This will be demonstrated through disciplinary action or prosecution. - 8.3 The council will take action to help ensure the maximum recoveries for the council. - 8.4 The council's Media & Communications Team is responsible for optimising the opportunities available to publicise to the public any anti-fraud, bribery and corruption activity being undertaken within the council.
+Once notified of such cases, the Media & Communications Team is also responsible for endeavouring to ensure that the results of any investigations undertaken, including prosecutions, are reported in the local press.

-9. MEASURING THE EFFECTIVENESS OF THIS STRATEGY
+9 MEASURING THE EFFECTIVENESS OF THIS POLICY

-- 9.1 The Council has recognised the importance of measuring the effectiveness of its anti-fraud and corruption arrangements and that this cannot consist of one single measure.
-The Council is currently in the process of developing measures to demonstrate the effectiveness of this Strategy and the actions it contains.
-It is intended that these measures will focus on outcomes and will include assessments of:
+- 9.1 The council has recognised the importance of measuring the effectiveness of its anti-fraud, bribery and corruption arrangements and that this cannot consist of one single measure.
+The council will demonstrate the effectiveness of this Policy through a number of measures focusing on outcomes and will include assessments of:

 - awareness levels

 - number of suspicions and concerns reported

 - number of investigations undertaken

 - outcomes of investigations undertaken

 - level of losses identified

 - sanctions applied

 - financial losses recovered or, where appropriate, financial savings generated.

-- 9.2 Arrangements will also be developed for future wider reporting of performance targets and achievement against targets.
+- 9.2 This information will be reported to the Audit Committee on an annual basis

-10. REVIEW AND APPROVAL OF THIS STRATEGY
+10 REVIEW AND APPROVAL OF THIS POLICY

-10.1 The Anti-Fraud and Corruption Policy will be reviewed regularly, with any amendment to the policy subject to the approval of the Cabinet and recommendations from the Audit Committee.
+10.1 The Anti-Fraud and Corruption Policy will be reviewed at least annually, and will be approved by Council following consideration by the Audit Committee and Policy Overview Committee.